 2011, Spinefarm Records, LC 01846

-This nice looking picture disc features the single edit of I'll Bite Your Face Off (which is very similar to the album version only with the instrumental from the middle of the song shortened) and a live version of the song from the Download Festival at Donnington, UK on 11th June 2011.
+This 'Limited Edition' European 7" picture disc features the 'Single Edit' of I'll Bite Your Face Off (which is very similar to the album version, only with the instrumental section in the middle of the song shortened) and a live version of the song from Download Festival, Donnington, UK on 11th June 2011.

 A Runaway Train Promotional CD Single

 This USA promotional CD comes in a jewel case and features a single-sided paper insert.
 On the back is the following text:

 "A Runaway Train" is the scorching follow-up up to his Top 5 Classic Rock (#2) and Top 30 Mainstream Rock (#30) first single from Welcome 2 My Nightmare "I'll Bite Your Face Off" - and offers its own powerhouse audio non-stop cinematic thrill ride - and check out that madcap guitar solo break courtesy of Vince Gill!